calec/xyzportfolio/README.md

 ### Changing content

 The content of this project is defined in four `.mdx` files inside the theme's `sections` folder.
 You can override the files `intro.mdx`, `projects.mdx`, `about.mdx` and `contact.mdx`.
-This starter has overriden the `intro.mdx` file as an example.
+This starter has overridden the `intro.mdx` file as an example.
 Place the other files in the same `src/@lekoarts/gatsby-theme-cara/sections/` folder.

 You have to use the `<ProjectCard />` component inside `projects.mdx` to display the cards.
 Example: